Developer of huge solar array near Tonopah wants to build 10 more

 Not everyone shares his optimism.

-Some energy analysts have raised concerns about the large capital and maintenance costs associated with concentrated solar projects, particularly as comparatively cheap and easy-to-build photovoltaic arrays produce power at a lower and lower cost.
+Some energy analysts have raised concerns about the large capital and maintenance costs associated with concentrated solar projects, particularly as comparatively cheap and easy-to-build photovoltaic arrays produce power at a lower cost.

 Then there are the impacts of such massive projects on wildlife and the landscape.